 The processor supports the THERMTRIP# signal for catastrophic thermal protection.
 An external thermal sensor should also be used to protect the processor and the system against excessive temperatures.
 Even with the activation of THERMTRIP#, which halts all processor internal clocks and activity, leakage current can be high enough that the processor cannot be protected in all conditions without the removal of power to the processor.
-If the external thermal sensor detects a catastrophic processor temperature of 125°C (maximum), or if the THERMTRIP# signal is asserted, the $\rm V{CC}$ supply to the processor must be turned off within 500 ms to prevent permanent silicon damage due to thermal runaway of the processor.
-THERMTRIP# functionality is not ensured if the PWRGOOD signal is not asserted.
+If the external thermal sensor detects a catastrophic processor temperature of approximately 125°C (maximum), or if the THERMTRIP# signal is asserted, the $V{\rm CC}$ supply to the processor must be turned off within 500 ms to prevent permanent silicon damage due to thermal runaway of the processor.
+THERMTRIP# functionality is not ensured if the PWRGOOD signal is not asserted, and during Deep Power Down Technology State (C6).